How to say hello in Islam | Complete Guidance

 Some words are also offered in exchange for As-salam Alaikum.
 If you say As-salam Alaikum to someone, the other person will say Wa Alykom As-slam to you in return.
 If someone greets you first, you will say Wa Alykom As-slam in return.

-This is the beauty of the religion of Islam that it commands those who pray for peace to pray for peace in return, thus creating feelings of love and compassion.
-In Arabic, these words are pronounced like this
+This is the beauty of the religion of Islam in that it commands those who pray for peace to pray for peace in return, thus creating feelings of love and compassion.
+In Arabic, these words are pronounced like this.

 “وعليكم السلام”